 7. What is the objective of metrics?:

-To enable report users to:
+(Select all that apply) To enable report users to:

 - a.
 Understand performance in relation to company's sustainability-related risks and opportunities. - b.
 Understand progress towards any targets. - c.
 Understand the company's assumptions for the future.